The famous Tomitake-tei theater (富竹亭, Tomitake Hall) on Bashamichi-dori, Yokohama, Kanagawa Prefecture, a stone’s throw from Yoshidabashi Bridge.

 During the 1880s and 1890s, rakugo was a catalyst in bringing modernity to the Japanese masses, and Black did much to disperse concepts of modernization.

-However, with modernization becoming synonymous with Westernization, Black also warned that Japan might loose the unique facets of its culture.
+However, with modernization becoming synonymous with Westernization, Black also warned1 that Japan might loose the unique facets of its culture.
 As a sample he gave the reforms then occurring in Japanese theater:

 Perhaps Japanese theater was the last thing that Black needed to worry about.
 Although much Japanese culture has been lost forever, most modern audiences will undoubtedly say that at least Japanese theater has managed to maintain its uniqueness.

 1 McArthur, Ian Douglas (2002).
-Mediating Modernity — Henry Black and narrated hybridity in Meiji Japan, 219.
+Mediating Modernity — Henry Black and narrated hybridity in Meiji Japan (pdf), 219.